forgotten-pillar/fp-notes/content/doctrine/the-father/shema-israel.md

   - father
 fpRelatedReads:
   - rediscovering-the-pillar
+createdDate: 2024-10-09T09:25:54.577+02:00
+title: Sh'ma Israel
+modifiedDate: 2024-12-24T15:28:24+01:00
+description: Explore the biblical understanding of monotheism - how Scripture identifies the Father as the one true God while explaining Christ's divine role in worship and salvation.
+fp-social-media: "Sh'ma Istrael is recitation of Deuteronomy 6:4: \"Hear, o Israel: The LORD our God is one LORD\".
+While many Christians try to make that \"one\" LORD into unity, Christ Himself explains what is meant by Deuteronomy 6.
+Check the data out:"
 ---
+> [!abstract]
+> According to biblical texts and their interpretations, there is only one true God - the Father.
+Jesus consistently identifies His Father as the one God referenced in Deuteronomy 6, while maintaining a distinct role as Lord and Christ.
+While worship of Christ is sanctioned by the Father's command, the scriptural emphasis remains on the Father as the singular supreme deity, described as "*the only true God*" and "*one God and Father of all*."

 > [!bible] [Deuteronomy 6:4-5 - KJV](https://www.biblegateway.com/passage/?search=Deuteronomy+6:4-5&version=kjv)
 > 4. Hear, O Israel: **The LORD our God is one LORD**:
 > 5. And thou shalt love **the LORD thy God** with all thine heart, and with all thy soul, and with all thy might.